 - Copper enables you to manage your leads using a smart qualification process that helps you sort the leads and contacts in your sales pipeline into qualified and not qualified leads.

-- It has a feature which enables you to automate the input of data and information.
+- It has a feature that enables you to automate the input of data and information.

 - It can help you make the most of your contacts by identifying opportunities for repeat sales, upselling, and cross-selling.

 - You can easily access your contacts through text, email, and voice communications which are all supported.
 It can transcribe voice interactions through its in-app notes log system.

 - You can create pipeline progress reports to monitor your team’s workflow and performance.
 Its drag and drop functionalities make it easy to use.
 You can even set up alerts for aging orders.

 - Copper requires a bit of a learning curve before you can implement it